MicrosoftDocs/entra-docs/docs/fundamentals/security-defaults.md

 > Pre-2017 Exchange Online tenants have modern authentication disabled by default.
 In order to avoid the possibility of a login loop while authenticating through these tenants, you must [enable modern authentication](/exchange/clients-and-mobile-in-exchange-online/enable-or-disable-modern-authentication-in-exchange-online).

 > [!NOTE]
-> The Microsoft Entra Connect synchronization account is excluded from security defaults and will not be prompted to register for or perform multifactor authentication.
+> The Microsoft Entra Connect / Microsoft Entra Cloud Sync synchronization accounts (or any security principal assigned to the "Directory Synchronization Accounts" role) are excluded from security defaults and will not be prompted to register for or perform multifactor authentication.
 Organizations should not be using this account for other purposes.

 ## Deployment considerations